Frequently Asked Questions about Comprehensive Individualized Assessment for Children and Teens

 • When there is not a lot of time.

-• When it is not possible or easy for your child/teen to express themself.
+• When it is not possible or easy for your child to express themselves.

 • When there is really no other good way to get the information needed.